General Information on the Živnostenský list (Czech Trade license)This page contains basic information about the financial side of a trade license.

 IMPORTANT: For TL Revenue over 2M, it may be possible to optimize using various solutions

-VAT Registration - 3 different optionsIf your expected revenue in Czech Republic in 12 consecutive months is over 1.000.000 CZK, or you have EU customers, you are obligatory to register for VAT.
-An unpleasant change since 1.1.2013 is that even under 10 M CZK revenue monthly VAT reporting is used instead of quarterly filing.
-This can only be changed after 2 years.
+VAT Registration - 3 different optionsIf your expected revenue from Czech sources in 12 consecutive months is over 1.000.000 CZK, or you have EU business customers, you have the obligation to register for VAT.
+There are several kinds of VAT registration, see VAT Registration Types

-We highly recommend reading the articles in the following 2 links - it is quite a complex story.
+We highly recommend reading the article below- it is quite a complex story.

 Consultation before and after registering a Živnostenský ListThis page has only very general and condensed information.
 Included in our Trade License registration package is a consultation before registration (the various busines forms, visa information, brief tax /social / health explanation) and one after registration (how to invoice, how to comply to the authorities, what to watch when extending your visa etc etc).